kamgaE-hub/SOCProject2/README.md

 <h2>Program walk-through:</h2>

 <h3>Step 1 - Triage the alert: </h3>
-I  started by getting the sign-in and audit log files into Azure data explorer.
-After ensuring that all the data was present and in the right format, I queried the data to obtain the executive account to understand their sign-in activity for the incident period.
+I  started by uploading the sign-in and audit log files into Azure data explorer.
+After ensuring that all the data was present and in the right format, I queried the data to obtain the executive account so I could understand their sign-in activity for the incident period.
 I checked out their:

 - IP address
 - Location